towolf/towolf.github.com/docs/PsychDemos/VignettingCorrectionDemo.markdown

 The demo runs until a key is hit twice.

-On modern graphics cards, Psychtoolbox allows to automatically apply a luminance\- or color gainfield to all presented stimuli.
+On modern graphics cards, Psychtoolbox allows to automatically apply a luminance- or color gainfield to all presented stimuli.
 Each pixel location can get individually gain corrected.
 This is useful to correct for spatial luminance or color inhomogenities of display devices, e.g., video projectors \(due to lens vignetting effects\), or flat panels \(with